jupyter-book/jupyter-book/docs/basics/page.md

 (publish:page)=
-# Build a standalone page
+# Build a single page

 Sometimes you'd like to build a single page of content rather than an entire book.
 For example, if you'd like to generate a web-friendly HTML page from a Jupyter notebook for a report or publication.